For Medical Providers

 Although small differences in protein, fat, and carbohydrate exist among all standard formulas, there are no medically proven advantages of any particular brand name formula over another.
 While parents/guardians or health care providers may have a personal preference for a particular brand of formula, funding constraints and WIC regulations limit the issuance of non-contract, special/exempt formulas only to participants with qualifying or serious medical conditions.

-Infants or Women with Medical Conditions that Require Special or Exempt Formula
+Women, Infants or Children with Medical Conditions that Require Special or Exempt Formula that are not dually enrolled in HUSKY/Medicaid and WIC

-WIC provides special/exempt formulas, such as hypoallergenic hypercaloric, elemental, and metabolic infant formulas with an appropriate nutrition related ICD code medical diagnosis.
-Please review Guidelines for Clinicians regarding WIC Special Formula to provide further assistance to coordinate the care for your patients.
+For WIC participants not enrolled in HUSKY/Medicaid, WIC will continue to provide special/exempt formulas, such as hypoallergenic hypercaloric, elemental, and metabolic infant formulas with an appropriate nutrition related ICD code medical diagnosis.
+Please review the Special Formula Coverage Letter to provide further assistance to coordinate the care for your patients.

-For a listing of special/exempt formulas provided in Connecticut please review, WIC Approved Special Formula List.
-For additional information regarding Connecticut formulas, please see Formula Resources on this website.
+For a listing of special/exempt formulas provided in Connecticut, please review the Approved Contract and Specialized Formulas-Medical Food Listing June 2023.
+For additional information regarding Connecticut formulas, please see the Formula Resources webpage.

 Complete a WIC Medical Documentation Form including an ICD code to authorize the use of the product.
 WIC professional staff is required to contact the prescribing physician if there are questions or more clarification is needed.